The man responsible for the notorious murder of British backpacker, Peter Falconio, has died aged 67.

-Despite pleas from Peter’s family and the police, he’s maintained a stony silence for more than two decades, refusing to discuss what happened when he killed the British backpacker, and attempted to kidnap his girlfriend Joanne Lees in the Northern Territory outback in 2001.
+Despite pleas from Peter’s family and the police, Murdoch maintained a stony silence for more than two decades, refusing to discuss what happened when he killed Peter, and attempted to kidnap his girlfriend Joanne Lees in the Northern Territory outback on July 14, 2001.

-While it’s believed Murdoch, 67, will maintain his innocence, true-crime author Robin Bowles says she knows what his last words will be.
+Weeks before his death, true-crime author Robin Bowles claimed she knew what Murdoch’s last words would be.

 “I know what they are, and they will be explosive,” Robin told 7News.